 Florian Idenburg, principal.
 Florian Idenburg (1975, the Netherlands) holds an MSc. in Architecture from Delft University of Technology.
 Prior to founding SO–IL, Idenburg gained eight years of experience at the practice of Pritzker laureates Kazuyo Sejima + Ryue Nishizawa / SANAA.
 Idenburg is a recognized voice in academia and has held teaching positions at Harvard, Columbia, Princeton and the University of Kentucky.

 Jing Liu, M Arch, principal.
-A native of China, Jing Liu received her education in China, Japan, the United Kingdom, and the United States, concluding with a Master’s of Architecture from Tulane School of Architecture in New Orleans.
+A native of China, Jing Liu received her education in China, Japan, the United Kingdom, and the United States, concluding with a Master of Architecture from Tulane School of Architecture in New Orleans.
 Liu has been a faculty member at The Graduate School of Architecture, Planning and Preservation at Columbia University since 2009, and advises the Master’s thesis at Parsons The New School of Design.
-In addition to her professional and academic pursuits, Liu serves on the board of Van Alen Institute.
+In addition to her professional and academic pursuits, Liu serves on the board of the Van Alen Institute.

 Internationally recognized, laisné roussel develops a wide range of projects and programs, from small scale private homes to large scale urban design.
 While many of their designs are distinguished private operations including residential buildings, offices and campus, they have also completed highly recognized public facilities, such as educational buildings.